 The following section lists the Campus Life policies, including: a.) the policy/ies themselves b.) the author(s) of each policy in case you have questions, comments or concerns regarding a specific policy; c.) the explicit rationale(s) for each policy.
 As a residential liberal arts community, where self-governance and personal responsibility are hallmarks, it is most appropriate to provide this information to the Grinnell College community so that you may know how policies came to be, ways in which they reinforce our self-governing community, and why certain policies even exist in the first place.

-Advertisers should use discretion in the placing of signs or distribution of digital information, the content, and their removal.
-Posters and electronic communication are an extension of the person, group, and/or event and should thus be treated respectfully.
-To ensure a community of trust, do not tamper with others' signs or communications.
+Advertisers should use discretion in the placing of signs, displays, installations or distribution of digital information, the content, and their removal.
+Posters, displays, installations and electronic communication are an extension of the person, group, and/or event and should thus be treated respectfully.
+To ensure a community of trust, do not tamper with others’ signs or communications.
 Burning of signs is a serious fire hazard, and signs falling on the ground create a waste of paper resources and litter the College grounds and neighboring community.

-Any publicly posted or printed/digital materials must follow the Grinnell College Alcohol Policy, the College's nondiscrimination policy, the Advertising and Signs policy in the Student Handbook, and federal, state, local, campus, commercial or copyright laws.
+Any publicly posted, displayed, installed or printed/digital materials as well as products being sold, advertised, or displayed while tabling in any public area of the College must follow the Grinnell College Alcohol Policy, the College’s nondiscrimination policy, the Advertising and Signs policy in the Student Handbook, and federal, state, local, campus, commercial or copyright laws.
 There shall be no advertising for alcohol or electronic/digital or posters/print material that reference alcohol.
 This includes displays of alcohol bottles or other signage/materials in windows or viewable in or from public spaces.
-Advertising for Lyle's Pub can be found in the Lyle's Pub policy section.
+Advertising for Lyle’s Pub can be found in the Lyle’s Pub policy section.
 There shall be no advertising for privately shown films without commercial viewing rights.

 Posters must display the name of the sponsoring club or department, or the e-mail address of the individual posting them.
 The signs will be taken down in a timely manner after the event has occurred.